cloudblog004/fantasticfoodies/content/en/posts/1812-recipe-of-homemade-chicken-parmigiana.md

 1. Make ready 1 chopped fresh parsley

 The homemade marinara sauce makes a BIG difference.
 Chicken Parmigiana (or Chicken Parmesan) is total comfort food.and this recipe has a little twist to Boy oh boy oh boy do my boys oh boys oh boys love chicken parmigiana.
 See recipes for Chicken Parmigiana too.
-Chicken parmigiana is an American-Italian dish that consists of tender breaded chicken covered in marinara with melted mozzarella &amp; parmesan cheese!
+Chicken parmigiana is an American-Italian dish that consists of tender breaded chicken covered in marinara with melted mozzarella & parmesan cheese!

 <!--inarticleads2-->